aqaPayam/NakhBot/docs/domain/02-entities.md

 #### UserPairState

-Current summarized state between two users.
+Current symmetric summary state between two users.

-Used to prevent invalid actions such as sending Nakh after Match.
+Used to prevent invalid pair-level actions after match, unmatch, or block.

+UserPairState must not store directional actions such as Like, Not Interested, Pending Nakh, or Sent Nakh.

+Directional actions are stored in their own source entities.

 #### FeatureUnlock